Home —> Backlight LED Illuminators: A Practical Guide to Silhouette and Transmission Inspection

-Backlight illumination places the light source behind the object being inspected and directs it toward the camera.
-The object appears as a dark silhouette against a bright, uniform background.
-This technique produces some of the highest contrast images achievable in machine vision, making it ideal for dimensional measurement, edge detection, and transmission-mode inspection of transparent or semi-transparent materials.
+Backlight illumination places the light source behind the object being inspected and aims it toward the camera.
+The object reads as a dark silhouette against a bright, uniform background.
+This technique produces some of the highest-contrast images achievable in machine vision, which makes it ideal for dimensional measurement, edge detection, and transmission-mode inspection of transparent or semi-transparent materials.

-Unlike reflected illumination techniques where surface texture, colour, and reflectance all affect the image, backlight silhouette imaging is largely insensitive to the surface properties of the object.
-The edge of the object is defined by the boundary between the bright background and the dark object silhouette.
-This boundary is sharp, high-contrast, and repeatable across different batches and surface finishes of the same part type.
+Unlike reflected illumination techniques where surface texture, colour, and reflectance all shape the image, backlight silhouette imaging is largely insensitive to the surface properties of the object.
+The edge of the object is set by the boundary between the bright background and the dark object silhouette.
+That boundary is sharp, high-contrast, and repeatable across different batches and surface finishes of the same part type.

 How Backlight Illumination Works

-A backlight illuminator consists of an LED array and a diffuser panel.
-The LEDs generate the illumination.
-The diffuser spreads the light from the individual LED emitters into a uniform, extended area source.
-The object is placed between the diffuser and the camera.
+A backlight illuminator is made up of an LED array and a diffuser panel.
+The LEDs generate the illumination, and the diffuser spreads the light from the individual LED emitters into a uniform, extended area source.
+The object sits between the diffuser and the camera.
 The camera images the diffuser through the object, seeing the bright diffuser wherever the object does not block the light, and a dark silhouette where the object is present.

 The key performance parameter of a backlight is luminance uniformity.
 Uniformity describes how consistent the brightness is across the active area of the backlight.
 A uniformity of 95% means the darkest point on the active surface is at least 95% as bright as the brightest point.
 High uniformity is essential for accurate edge detection because a non-uniform background creates apparent brightness gradients that shift the perceived edge position.